al-caveman/nsapass/README.md

 # what is nsapass?
-nsapass is the name of the project which makes an executable named `nsa`, which (the latter) is the simplest, most secure, passwords manager that i know of, for these reasons:
+nsapass  is the simplest, most secure, passwords manager that i know of, for these reasons:

 - **minimum segfaults and funny bugs:**  written _entirely_ in python.  you can be pretty sure that undefined behaviour due to improper memory access